Wold decomposition for isometries with equal range

 \newsection{Introduction}

-One of the key problems in operator theory, operator algebras and analytic function theory is the classification and representation of $n$-tuples ($n > 1$) of commuting isometries acting on Hilbert spaces.
-The main aim of this paper is to investigate {\it{Wold decomposition}} for a large class of $n$-tuples of isometries (not necessarily commuting or twisted) on Hilbert spaces.
+One of the key problems in operator theory, operator algebras, and analytic function theory is the classification and representation of $n$-tuples ($n \geq 2$) of commuting isometries acting on Hilbert spaces.
+The foundation of this study is the complete and explicit structure theory of a single isometry.
+It says that each isometry is the direct sum of a unitary operator and copies of the unilateral shift, and we shall refer to this classical decomposition as the {\textit{Wold decomposition or Wold-von Neumann decomposition}} (see details in Section 2).
+The aim of this paper is to obtain {\it{Wold decomposition}} for a large class of $n$-tuples of isometries (not necessarily commuting or twisted) on Hilbert spaces.